Types of Degrees Religious Education Majors Are Getting

 |Hispanic or Latino||38|

-Religious Ed appeals to people across the globe.
+Students from other countries are interested in Religious Ed, too.
 About 4.6% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea